thundercatchris/MyWeather/README.md

 ### Testing

 Some basic Unit tests have been included and can be run individually or as an entire class.
+UI tests were not included as the UI is so simple, with the refresh button being visible at all times.

 ### Built With